KarunaduVoices/Voices-Of-Karunadu/README.md

 ## Getting Started

-Follow these instructions to set up the project on your local machine and begin exploring the Voices of Karunadu.
+Follow these instructions to set up the project on your local machine and begin exploring the Voices of ಕರುನಾಡು.

 ## Changelog